pzxie/wohoox/packages/wohoox-react/README.md

 ### Strict mode

-In order to make the code style more unified and standardized, **strict mode is enabled by default**, which means that state can only be modified through `actions`.
+In order to make the code style more unified and standardized, **strict mode is enabled by default**, which means that state can only be modified through `actions`

 #### Turn on strict mode